 Hotels, Lodges, Inns and Cabins

-There are various levels of accommodations managed by Xanterra, nine in total, throughout the park located near every major attraction.
+There are various levels of accommodations managed by Xanterra, 9 total, throughout the park located near every major attraction.

 TIP: Reservations open May 1 for the FOLLOWING year’s season!
 Some people set alarms and book a year to the day before their trip :).